Why are mushrooms growing in my garden?

 There are many different varieties and colours of mushrooms, with some being edible and others being very poisonous.
 If you find mushrooms growing on your lawn, even if you think you can identify them, you shouldn’t eat them.

-How to stop mushrooms from growing on your lawn
+How to get rid of mushrooms in your lawn

 The best way to prevent mushrooms from growing in a lawn is to monitor and control the conditions they need to thrive in the garden.
 So, to tackle mushrooms in your garden, follow the below tips (they are pet-friendly too):